Differences between adjustable and fixed rate loans

 With a fixed-rate loan, your monthly payment never changes for the entire duration of your loan.
 The longer you pay, the more of your payment goes toward principal.
 The property taxes and homeowners insurance will go up over time, but in general, payment amounts on these types of loans don't increase much.

 When you first take out a fixed-rate mortgage loan, the majority your payment goes toward interest.
 This proportion reverses as the loan ages.

 Borrowers might choose a fixed-rate loan in order to lock in a low interest rate.
 People choose these types of loans because interest rates are low and they wish to lock in at the lower rate.
 If you have an Adjustable Rate Mortgage (ARM) now, refinancing into a fixed-rate loan can provide more monthly payment stability.
 If you currently have an Adjustable Rate Mortgage (ARM), we'd love to assist you in locking a fixed-rate at a favorable rate.
 Call Amity Mortgage LLC at (203) 729-6681 to learn more.

-There are many kinds of Adjustable Rate Mortgages.
-ARMs usually adjust twice a year, based on various indexes.
+There are many different types of Adjustable Rate Mortgages.
+ARMs are normally adjusted twice a year, based on various indexes.

 Have questions about mortgage loans?
 Call us at (203) 729-6681.
 It's our job to answer these questions and many others, so we're happy to help!